-Many motorists have heard of this term but not fully understand exactly what it is.
+Many motorists have heard of this term but do not fully understand exactly what it is.

-“Totting” or “totting up” is a (not very legal-sounding) term to describe when somebody accumulates 12 penalty points or more on their driving licence within a three year period.
+“Totting” or “totting up” is a term to describe when somebody accumulates 12 penalty points or more on their driving licence within a three year period.

 It is hugely relevant for sentencing an offender as it can make a huge difference in the severity of a penalty.

 Section 35 of the Road Traffic Offenders Act contains the rules and provisions on totting and this is also the act that allows us to successfully avoid long term disqualifications for countless clients.

 This Act states that if a driver does in fact accumulate 12 points or more within a 3 year period, then regardless of what offence he has committed, he will be subject to a 6 month disqualification from driving in addition to a TT99 conviction code on his licence.
 Conviction codes are not something mentioned in any detail on this site however this particular code results in astronomical increases to premiums on most insurance policies.

 When a motorist is brought before the court, the Magistrates’ will look at their driving history and pay close attention to the dates that any previous offences were committed on to determine whether or not someone has “totted” up in a 3 year period.
 As a result of this, it is futile to try and delay a court appearance in the hope of avoiding a lengthy disqualification.

 The only benefit of totting up is that following the disqualification, your driving licence is wiped clean of points and you can begin fresh.

 Olliers Motor Law has extensive experience in representing totters and have a phenomenal success rate in securing one of the following results:

 - Securing a short term disqualification; or